-The selectboard shall appoint a road commissioner who shall approve all new or modified access points on town highways, and shall inspect any new private roads, and the Selectboard shall approve bonds when required for the approval of permits.
+The selectboard shall appoint a road commissioner who shall with the selectboard approve all new or modified access points on town highways, and shall inspect any new private roads.
+The Selectboard shall approve bonds when required as a condition for approval of permits.